Illinois to New Jersey Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Shipping rates rise with vehicle size and weight.
 Generally, larger cars cost more to ship to New Jersey than smaller ones.

-- Distance and route: The route from Illinois to New Jersey is about 893 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The journey from Illinois to New Jersey spans about 893 miles.
+More miles mean more fuel and labor, raising the cost.

 New Jersey vehicle regulations you need to know